extism/dotnet-pdk/README.md

 # .NET PDK

-This repo houses the .NET PDK for building Extism plugins in C# and F#.
+This library can be used to write Extism [Plug-ins](https://extism.org/docs/concepts/plug-in) in C# and F#.

 > NOTE: This is an experimental PDK.
 We'd love to hear your feedback.

-Join the [Discord](https://discord.gg/5g3mtQRt) and chat with us!

 ## Prerequisites

 1. .NET SDK 8: https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 2. WASI Workload:
 ```